docksal/docksal/docs/content/tools/redis.md

 Redis can also be configured by extending the stock image within a Dockerfile.
 For more information, consult the [Extending stock Docksal Images](/stack/extend-images/) documentation.

+## Accessing the Redis instance

+If you need command line access to the Redis instance you can run the following `fin exec --in=redis redis-cli`